The Sea We Swim In

 The Fifth Platform

 Economists have identified four types of platforms, each of which brings together different groups of people for their mutual benefit.
-Now a fifth type is emerging.
+Now we can see a fifth type.
 Narrative platforms support a sprawling ecosystem of stories; they also function as a place for like-minded people to interact with other like-minded people — people who are there to connect with the story, but also to connect with each other about the story.
 To see the outsized impact this can have, witness the blossoming of Warby Parker and the rebirth of Burberry.

 The Art of Immersion